open-sauced/docs/docs/contributing/triage-guide.md

 - When reviewing the list of open issues, there are some common types and suggested actions:
   - **New/unattended issues or simple questions**: A good place to start.
-  - **Hard bugs & ongoing discussions**: Always feel free to chime in and help.
+  - **Hard bugs & ongoing discussions**: Feel free to chime in and help.
   - **Issues that imply gaps in the documentation**: Open PRs with changes or help the user to do so.
 - For recurring issues, it is helpful to create functional examples to demonstrate (publish as gists or a repo).
 - Review and identify the maintainers.
 If necessary, mention one or more of them with `@` if you are unsure what to do.
-- Ensure all your interactions are professional, welcoming and respectful to the parties involved.
+- Ensure all your interactions are professional, welcoming, and respectful to the parties involved.